 We then made low fidelity wireframes to flesh out the flow and interactions involved in the experience.

-This really helped us make some changes to our prototype.
+Through our discussion with teachers we also found that we needed an over arching story to keep kids engaged.
 We introduced a character, named Hubble the space explorer, to our experience that takes off to explore the space from the Earth in a space rocket.
 We realized that this would help kids understand the difference between what they see on earth versus the view from space.

 We designed this experience as a tool for teachers to explain complex concepts to their class.
 Hubble fits into existing space curriculum, helping teachers reinforce important concepts and vocabulary.
 We envision teachers leading their students through the experience before they adventure on their own.

 For our final proof of concept we used video prototypes and shifted between lessons remotely.
-We presented the final proof of concept.
+We presented the final proof of concept and received incredible feedback.

 What I learnt

-- Environment be an active participant in your experience as well!
+Environment can be an active participant in your experience as well!